 What is Data Replication

 Data replication refers to the process of generating numerous copies of complex datasets and storing them across various locations to facilitate seamless access.
 It plays a crucial role in ensuring the high availability of data for individual systems and numerous servers.
 Data replication makes use of two different types of storage locations, namely master and snapshot storage areas.
 Data replication follows the same concept as copying data from one database to another, however, it allows all the users to access the same data seamlessly & without any inconsistencies.

 The following are some of the key reasons that make database replication a significant process:

-- System Reliability: With data replication in place, organisations can ensure a smooth operation of their complex business processes, even during unforeseen data losses, disasters and system breakdowns.
-It helps organisations maintain high data availability and accessibility, thereby allowing them to work in parallel with various issues such as server failure, software glitch or any malware attacks.
+- System Reliability: With data replication in place, organizations can ensure a smooth operation of their complex business processes, even during unforeseen data losses, disasters, and system breakdowns.
+It helps organizations maintain high data availability and accessibility, thereby allowing them to work in parallel with various issues such as server failure, software glitch, or any malware attacks.
 Data replication further is remarkably beneficial in disaster-prone areas, where unexpected disasters such as earthquakes, floods, hurricanes, etc. can result in significant damage to your on-premise hardware, servers, etc.

-- Robust Performance & Reporting: With data available across different locations, organisations can access, process and analyse data seamlessly to extract crucial actionable insights.
-It further helps business ensure robust performance by letting them leverage data and make data-backed decisions without querying the primary database.
-Strategies such as real-time data replication; help organisations replicate and access the updated data even before saving it on their disk.
-Hence, data replication helps ensure real-time availability of data even on low bandwidth, thereby allowing organisations to create compelling reports with ease.
+- Robust Performance & Reporting: With data available across different locations, organizations can access, process, and analyze data seamlessly to extract crucial actionable insights.
+It further helps businesses ensure robust performance by letting them leverage data and make data-backed decisions without querying the primary database.
+Strategies such as real-time data replication; help organizations replicate and access the updated data even before saving it on their disk.
+Hence, data replication helps ensure the real-time availability of data even on low bandwidth, thereby allowing organizations to create compelling reports with ease.